Incomus/arknights-auto-macro/README.md

 I'm running 2 tc, 4 fac, 3 pp.

-Recruitment should ignore slots with 'Top Operator' and 'Robot' tags.
+Recruitment should ignore slots with 'Top Operator', 'Senior Operator' and 'Robot' tags.
 ## DIY
 - Set up your own base work team in 'game\base\work_2traders.py' (I switch back and forth between 1 and 2 tc over time).
 There is no convenient way to filter operators in game by name, so good luck with that.
 I had to create quite a workaround to get Siege in trade post.
 - Make your own script for farming in 'game\farm\\' and add it to '1_start.py' (don't remember exactly why I made 0_start and 1_start separate, whatever).